-The chart of rule W.9.22 will not apply
+The chart of rule W9.23 will not apply.

-Tricks score as in the this table of tricks values, i.e., according to the skiing device(s) and independent of the attitude.
+Tricks score as in this table of tricks values, i.e., according to the skiing device(s) and independent of the attitude.

 Tricks performed on a board score one quarter of the trick value on two skis if that trick exists on two skis and otherwise one quarter of the trick value on one ski.